rosettastone/Contributing/CONTRIBUTING.md

 ## License

-By contributing to any Rosetta Stone open source project, you agree that your contributions will be licensed under its BSD license.
+By contributing to any Rosetta Stone open source project, you agree that your contributions will be licensed under its [BSD 3.0 License](https://github.com/rosettastone/Contributing/blob/master/LICENSE).